User Module

 Standalone Mode

-It is often convenient to have the user module executable standalone.
+It is often convenient to have the user module executable in standalone mode.

 if __name__ == '__main__':